top of page

 Rights of Way Initiative (RoW)

 In June of 2022, Washington state legislators released a plan to respond to the “phenomena” of unsheltered homelessness and camp communities along the I-5 corridor and Rights of ways (RoWs).
 Funding was allocated to five different counties, including Thurston County, to create additional shelter and housing options for individuals living in camp communities living on RoWs, and provide move-in support for relocating camp residents.
-While the RoW project has evolved over time, OlyMAP’s role has stayed the same—to provide advocacy and support to participants to help maximize their success of getting into housing and staying in housing.
+While the RoW project has evolved over time, OlyMAP’s role remained the same until 2025 — providing advocacy and support to participants to help maximize their success of getting into housing and staying in housing.
+Though OlyMAP is no longer funded by the ROW program, we continue this work through out other outreach services.

 Encampment by Freeway.jpg